trumpf-code/Trumpf.Coparoo.Playwright/DEMO.md

 # Tutorial

 ## A minimal code example
+For a larger multi-page sample with dynamic relationships and interface-based navigation, see the separate demo project: [Demo README](Trumpf.Coparoo.Playwright.Demo/README.md).
 The goal of this contrived code example is to demonstrate how root, control and page object classes can be created and used, rather than to write a meaningful test case.

 ### Goal of the example